 That is entirely up to the number of models you sell and the fee you request.

-They give different views on the activity in the gallery.
+They give different views on the activity in the shop.

-If you order your model from the gallery, then YES, but of course you will get the fee refunded.
+If you order your model from the shop, then YES, but of course you will get the fee refunded.

 If you reorder it from previous order, then NO.